 Most Primo customers filter the initial search for their users by availability.
 This means that search results contain only items that are flagged as Full text available.
 After performing a search, users can select the Expand beyond the library collection link to also see the records that are flagged as Full text not available in their search results.
-We refer to these options as the filtered and expand searches.
-Some of our Primo customers start with the expanded search and allow users to filter by Availability using the top-level facets.
+We refer to these options as filtered and expand searches.
+Some of our Primo customers start with the expand search and allow users to filter by Availability using the top-level facets.

 Single Activation with Alma

-Alma collections that you have active because you subscribe to their full text will become automatically searchable in CDI.
+Alma collections that you have active, because you subscribe to their full text, will become automatically searchable in CDI.
 For those collections no separate search activations are necessary.

 Search activations are only necessary for collections or for portfolios that are not activated for full text, but you still want your users to discover them.
-They will appear in the expanded search flagged as No full text available.
+They will appear in the expand search flagged as No full text available.
 You also do not need to activate alternative coverage collections anymore for those providers that do not provide us with their metadata for indexing in CDI.
 Based on your full text activations, CDI will automatically check across the entire index for metadata matching your holdings and make them available for discovery.

 This works as follows: